bryanyi/bryanyi/README.md

 I've been enamored with computer science since I learned about the field.
 Outside of work, I love weight lifting at the gym, playing guitar, snowboarding, and going on calm morning walks with my wife.

-Lately, I've been having fun learning more about Java/Springboot and microservices.
+Lately, I've been having fun learning more about microservices with SpringBoot and Rust for CLI apps.